BhargavaCherakula/python_Dev/README.md

 # python_Dev
-This repo is developed to understand the build python framework
+This project is developed to understand and build python framework.